-While the World Health Organization recommends that everyone get 5 to 15 minutes of sun exposure 2 to 3 times per week, overexposure to the sun’s UV rays can lead to premature aging, skin cancer, and damage to vision.
+While the World Health Organization recommends that everyone get five to 15 minutes of sun exposure two to three times per week, overexposure to the sun’s UV rays can lead to premature aging, skin cancer, and damage to vision.
 That’s why it’s so important to protect yourself from UV rays.
 Yes, your body requires small amounts of UV radiation for the production of vitamin D, which is essential for good health, but the risks of too much UV radiation are great.

 Fortunately, there are several simple things you can do to protect yourself from UV rays and minimize your risks for health issues like impaired vision and skin cancer.
 To help protect your vision for the future, it’s important to wear sunglasses on a regular basis, even in the winter.
-Take a look at our unisex sunglasses line which feature man popular sunglasses styles if you are looking to buy sunglasses online.
+If you're looking to buy sunglasses online, take a look at our unisex sunglasses line, which features many popular sunglasses styles.

-Wear Clothing the Covers Your Arms and Legs
+Wear Clothing That Covers Your Arms and Legs

 Fortunately, sunglasses can screen out 75 to 90 percent of visible light, shading your eyes and reducing your risk of these problems.
 Look for sunglasses that block out 99 to 100 percent of UVA and UVB rays.
 Neutral-colored lenses are helpful if color recognition is important to you (for instance, when you’re driving).
-It's important to invest in a pair of polarized sunglasses when you’re trying to protect your eyes.
-Check out the benefits of polarized sunglasses and polarized vs non-polarized sunglasses.
+It's also important to invest in a pair of polarized sunglasses when you’re trying to protect your eyes - check out the benefits of polarized sunglasses and polarized vs non-polarized sunglasses.

 Avoid Tanning Beds

-There’s a misconception out there that tanning beds are a safe alternative to natural sunlight, but exposure to UV radiation damages your skin whether those rays come from natural sunlight or from any other source.
-Tanning beds are especially dangerous for younger users; people who begin using tanning beds in adolescence or early adulthood put themselves at increased risk of developing melanoma.
+There’s a misconception out there that tanning beds are a safe alternative to natural sunlight, but exposure to UV radiation damages your skin regardless of whether those rays come from natural sunlight or another source.
+Tanning beds are especially dangerous for younger users, as people who begin using tanning beds in adolescence or early adulthood put themselves at increased risk of developing melanoma.

 The skin on your face, head, ears, and neck is especially tender and susceptible to UV rays, so it’s important to do all you can to protect it from the sun.
 One way to do this is to wear a wide-brim hat when you’re going to be outside for a long period of time.
 Look for a hat that shades your head all the way around, not just in the front, and combine your hat with a pair of protective sunglasses.